 This work is published under the Creative Commons Attribution License CC BY-SA 4.0.
+The cover is subject to the Creative Commons License CC BY-ND 4.0.

 Published on Propylaeum-DOK - Digital Repository Classical Studies, Heidelberg University Library 2024.